syl2042/QuickIDE-LLM-Prompt/README.md

 ## 🚀 Overview

 **QuickIDE-LLM-Prompt** is a lightweight PowerShell tool that helps developers quickly access and use optimized prompts when working with AI coding assistants in their IDE.
+It's ridiculously simple, yet incredibly effective :).
 It solves the common problem of having to remember or retype complex prompts by providing a simple selection interface that copies the chosen prompt to your clipboard.

 ### 🤔 Why QuickIDE-LLM-Prompt?